AyrtonHCook/Volatility-3-project/README.md

 # Windows Memory Forensics: Volatility 3

 **Summary:**
-This project was part of my ongoing cybersecurity learning and covers memory forensics using Volatility 3.
+This project supports my professional development as a cybersecurity student and documents a structured memory-forensics lab using Volatility 3.
-I examined a Windows 10 memory image (`memdump.dmp`) to find and decode an obfuscated PowerShell `-EncodedCommand`.
+I analysed a Windows 10 memory image (`memdump.dmp`) to locate and decode an obfuscated PowerShell `-EncodedCommand`.
-After decoding the Base64 payload offline, I discovered a harmless script that created a small text file and paused for ten minutes.
+Offline Base64 decoding revealed a benign script that generated a text file and paused execution for ten minutes.
-That behaviour, while simple, resembles typical sandbox evasion techniques used by real attackers.
+Although the payload was harmless, the workflow mirrors sandbox-evasion behaviours that defenders routinely investigate.

 ---